jinghuazhao/INF/tryggve.md

 ### R/QCGWAS

 The version contains fix to the use of HapMap reference as in software-notes above.
 The HapMap data as with code from the packages's quick guide is /data/jinhua/data/QCGWAS.

-### R/EasyQC and R/EasyStrata

-The version is 18.1 rather than 9.2 and 8.6 currently online, https://www.uni-regensburg.de/medizin/epidemiologie-praeventivmedizin/genetische-epidemiologie/software/.

 ## Code extraction